emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * V_MAX (maximum number of decryption function invocations) is 2<sup>48</sup> for AES-GCM-SST and 2<sup>88</sup> for Rijndael-GCM-SST.

 The values of P_MAX and A_MAX are more restrictive than the corresponding limits in {{RFC5116}} for GCM.
-To ensure a forgery probability close to ideal even for maximum-length plaintexts and associated data, this document sets:
+To ensure a near-ideal forgery probability close to ideal even for maximum-length plaintexts and associated data, this document sets:

 {: style=""}
 * P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>36</sup> - 48)